mdeacey/facebook-gpt-shopify/docs/day_three.md

     └── requirements.txt
 ```

+- **facebook_oauth/**: Already exists from Chapter 2; handles Facebook OAuth for Messenger bot authentication (unchanged in this chapter).
-- **shopify_oauth/**: Contains Shopify OAuth logic, mirroring `facebook_oauth` for consistency.
+- **shopify_oauth/**: Added in this chapter to handle Shopify OAuth logic, including routes and helper functions.
-- **app.py**: Includes a new `/{shop_name}/login` endpoint to start the chained flow and Shopify routes.
+- **app.py**: Updated to include the Shopify OAuth router alongside the existing Facebook OAuth router.
-- **.env.example**: Documents Shopify-specific environment variables.
+- **.env.example**: Updated to document Shopify-specific environment variables.
-- **requirements.txt**: Unchanged, as existing dependencies support both OAuth flows.
+- **requirements.txt**: Unchanged, as existing dependencies support the Shopify OAuth flow.

 **Why this structure?**
-The modular design separates Facebook and Shopify logic, ensuring maintainability and scalability.
-The top-level `/{shop_name}/login` endpoint provides a clear entry point for the chained flow.
+The modular design keeps Shopify OAuth logic separate from the existing Facebook OAuth setup, ensuring maintainability and scalability.
+The `shopify_oauth` package can be reused or extended for other Shopify-related features.

 ---

-## Step 2: Update app.py — Add Chained OAuth Entry Point
+## Step 2: Update app.py — Add the Shopify OAuth Router

-The main FastAPI application in `app.py` is updated to include Shopify routes and a `/{shop_name}/login` endpoint to initiate the chained flow:
+The main FastAPI application in `app.py` is updated to include the Shopify OAuth router alongside the existing Facebook OAuth router.
+The root endpoint is also updated to guide users to both available OAuth flows:

 ```python
 from fastapi import FastAPI